January 22, 2015

-Chesapeake Bay Foundation Senior Scientist Chris Moore issued this statement below following the release of Virginia's draft water quality report by the Department of Environmental Quality (DEQ).
+Chesapeake Bay Foundation Senior Fisheries Scientist Bill Goldsborough issued this statement following the release of the Atlantic States Marine Fisheries Commission menhaden stock assessment yesterday.

 MORE PRESS RELEASES